So, you’ve chosen sand as the substrate for your aquarium, and now you’re wondering:

 Can I grow any plants in this?

-Sand has a reputation of being difficult to grow plants in, and for good reason.
-Sand tends to pack tight around your plants’ roots, making it difficult for them to spread out.
-It also causes a number of other problems, resulting in some plants not being able to grow in it at all.
+Sand has a reputation of being difficult to grow aquarium plants in, and for good reason.
+Sand tends to pack tight around your plants’ roots, causing a bunch of problems.

 1. Amazon Sword

-If you’re looking for a plant that will grow great in sand, amazon sword is a great one to start with.
+If you’re looking for an aquatic plant that will grow great in sand, amazon sword is a great one to start with.

 To plant it, you just bury its roots in your substrate, being careful not to bury its crown.